SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/howto/deleting-companies-permanently.md

 1. Go to a selection.
 For example, [use the Find screen][1].

-1. If you want to delete just some of the selection members, select them in the list of members.
+1. To delete just some of the selection members, select them in the list of members.

 1. Click the **Task** button and select **Delete all**.